A unique single source in the Italian Alps

 Flowing from the snow and the rain that infiltrate in the high dolomitic mountains (1200-1300 metres above sea level), the water takes at least 30 years to travel through the rock before finally arriving at San Pellegrino Terme (at 350 metres ASL).
 Along the way, it becomes naturally enriched with minerals.
 The addition of carbon dioxide provides acidity and prolongs the now sparkling water’s sensation of scent and taste, finishing with a slightly bitter note, which has made it famous and unmistakable throughout the world.

 Sparkling on the world's finest tables

-S.Pellegrino is the jewel of sparkling mineral waters, thanks to its signature gentle bubbles, subtle nuances and perfect mineral balance.
-It is these distinctive traits that make S.Pellegrino mineral water ideal for pairing with food, leading to its popularity with chefs and sommeliers and its fame as the fine dining water served in the best restaurants around the world.
+S.Pellegrino is the jewel of Sparkling Natural Mineral Waters, thanks to its signature gentle bubbles, subtle nuances and perfect mineral balance.
+It is these distinctive traits that make S.Pellegrino Natural Mineral Water ideal for pairing with food, leading to its popularity with chefs and sommeliers and its fame as the fine dining water served in the best restaurants around the world.

 Fresh and tingling to taste, perfect for pairing

 Water tasting is a fine art, and to do it properly means using all of the senses, from visual analysis to olfactory and gustative assessment.